-Erik the Red is a legendary figure from Viking tales and one of the most influential Viking explorers in history.
+Erik the Red is a legendary figure from Viking tales and one of the most influential Nordic explorers in history.

 Much of what we know about Erik the Red comes from Nordic and Icelandic sagas.
-Also known as Erik Thorvaldsson, the Viking made a name for himself due to his bad temper, a penchant for exploring, and his red hair.
+Also known as Erik Thorvaldsson, the Viking made a name for himself due to his bad temper, his penchant for exploring, and his fiery red hair.

-According to the sagas chronicling his life, Erik Thorvaldsson was born in Norway sometime around 950 A.D., but when he was 10 years old, his father, Thorvald Asvaldsson, relocated the family to western Iceland.
+According to the stories chronicling his life, Erik Thorvaldsson was born in Norway around 950 C.E.
+When he was 10 years old, his father, Thorvald, relocated the family to western Iceland.

-Of course, Thorvald didn’t leave Norway of his own accord — he was found guilty of manslaughter and faced banishment.
-This would eventually become something of a trend in teh family.
-So, he took the family to the Hornstrandir region of western Iceland.
+However, Thorvald didn’t leave Norway of his own accord — he was found guilty of manslaughter and faced banishment.
+This would eventually become something of a trend in the family.

 It was in this untamed land that Erik the Red truly grew into his father’s son.

-According to Biography, Erik the Red eventually married a wealthy woman named Thjodhild Jörundsdóttir and took on several servants, or thralls.
-He inherited them from his wife’s family and life was good.
-Erik was wealthy, fearsome, and a leader in his community.
+According to Biography, Erik the Red eventually married a wealthy woman named Thjodhild Jörundsdóttir and inherited several servants, or thralls.
+He became wealthy, fearsome, and a leader in his community.

 That is, until a series of unfortunate events caused Erik’s temper to flare.

-The Murder That Led To Erik The Red’s Banishment From Icelande
+The Murder That Led To Erik The Red’s Banishment From Iceland

-Sometime around 980 A.D., a number of Erik’s thralls (servants) accidentally caused a landslide while working.
-This landslide, unfortunately, destroyed the house of Erik’s neighbor Valthjof.
-In response, Valhjof’s kinsman, Eyiolf the Foul, killed Erik’s thralls.
+Around 980, a group of Erik’s thralls accidentally triggered a landslide while working.
+Unfortunately, the disaster destroyed the house of Erik’s neighbor, Valthjof.
+In response, Valthjof’s kinsman, Eyiolf the Foul, killed Erik’s thralls.

-Naturally, this angered Erik, but rather than wait for community leaders to mete out justice, he took the law into his own hands, killing Eyiolf and a clan “enforcer” named Holmgang-Hrafn.
-Following the killings, Eyiolf’s kinsmen demanded that Erik and his family be banished from the village of Haukadale.
+Naturally, this angered Erik.
+But rather than wait for community leaders to mete out justice, he took the law into his own hands, killing Eyiolf and a clan “enforcer” named Holmgang-Hrafn.
+Following the killings, Eyiolf’s kinsmen demanded that Erik and his family be banished from the village.

-Erik relocated to Oxney, but he could not escape his neighborly woes.
+Erik relocated to another part of Iceland, but he could not escape his neighborly woes.

-Around 982 Erik loaned some wooden beams — called setstokkr — to Thorgest, a fellow settler.
-These beams held a mystical significance in the Norse pagan religion, so when Erik wanted his beams of wood back and Thorgest refused, Erik came and took them by force.
+Around 982, Erik loaned some wooden beams called setstokkr to a fellow settler named Thorgest.
+These beams held a mystical significance in the Norse pagan religion, so when Erik wanted them back and Thorgest refused, Erik took them by force.

 Worried that Thorgest would respond with violence, Erik opted to handle the situation preemptively.
-He and his men ambushed Thorgest and his clan, killing two of Thorgest’s sons in the midst of the melee.
+He and his men ambushed Thorgest and his clan, and two of Thorgest’s sons died in the midst of the melee.

-Like his father before him, Erik the red headed west after his banishment.
-100 years earlier, a Norwegian sailor by the name of Gunnbjörn Ulfsson had discovered a large landmass to the west of Iceland, and Erik was determined to find it.
-Fortunately, Erik was an experienced navigator, because the journey spanned roughly 900 nautical miles across the open ocean.
+Like his father before him, Erik the Red headed west after his banishment.
+About 100 years earlier, a Norwegian sailor by the name of Gunnbjörn Ulfsson had reportedly discovered a large land mass to the west of Iceland, and Erik was determined to find it.
+Fortunately, he was an experienced navigator, because the journey spanned roughly 900 nautical miles across the open ocean.

-But in 983, Erik the Red reached his destination at its southernmost tip, a fjord now known as Tunulliarfik.
+But in 983, Erik the Red reached his destination, landing at a fjord that he dubbed Eriksfjord, though it’s now known as Tunulliarfik.

 From there, the intrepid explorer mapped Greenland to the west and north for two years.
-He found the areas suitable for raising livestock, and despite its cold and arid climate called the place Greenland as a way to entice more settlers to come to the area.
+He found the landscape suitable for raising livestock, and despite its cold and arid climate he decided to call the place Greenland as a way to entice more settlers to come to the area.

-In 985, his banishment ended and Erik returned to Iceland where he convinced a party of roughly 400 people to return to Greenland with him.
-On his triumphant return to Greenland, Erik the Red set off with 25 ships, of which only 14 completed the journey — two settlements in southern Greenland harbored as many as 2,500 people in their heyday.
-These were the Eastern Settlement, Eystribyggð, and the Western Settlement, Vestribyggð.
+In 985, his banishment ended and Erik the Red returned to Iceland, where he convinced a party of roughly 400 people to return to Greenland with him.
+He set off with 25 ships, but only 14 of them completed the journey.
+According to The Mariners’ Museum in Norfolk, Virginia, the settlers brought horses, cows, and oxen and established two colonies: the Eastern Settlement and the Western Settlement.

-Erik the Red lived like a king in Greenland, which boded well for raising his four children.
-His sons were Leif, Thorvald, and Thorstein, while his daughter was Freydis.
-Freydis inherited her father’s temper and became a fearsome warrior.
+Erik the Red lived like a king in Greenland, where he raised four children: sons Leif, Thorvald, and Thorstein and daughter Freydís.
+Freydís inherited her father’s temper and became a fearsome warrior.

-Leif Eriksson, meanwhile, became the first European to see North America when he and his men landed in Newfoundland on the eastern coast of Canada sometime in early 1000s, a full 450 years or more before Christopher Columbus.
+Leif Erikson, meanwhile, became the first European to see the New World when he and his men landed in Newfoundland on the eastern coast of Canada sometime in the early 1000s, nearly 500 years before Christopher Columbus.

-Leif Eriksson was able to sail to Canada thanks to his father’s temper that landed the family in Greenland in the first place.
+Of course, Leif Erikson was able to sail to Canada thanks to his father’s temper that landed the family in Greenland in the first place.

-But despite his adventurous, combat-filled life, Erik the Red’s life came to a rather unceremonious end.
-Legends say that the died shortly after the turn of the millennium — and very likely as a result of injuries he sustained after falling off his horse.
+Despite his adventurous, combat-filled life, Erik the Red’s story came to a rather unceremonious end.
+Legend says that he died shortly after the turn of the millennium — and very likely as a result of injuries he sustained after falling off his horse.

-Still, without Erik the Red’s murderous rampages, history might have turned out differently.
+Still, without Erik the Red’s murderous rampages, Nordic history may have turned out quite differently.